intuition-dev/intuDocs/docsSrc/src/pug.md

 The other support folders like /layouts, /includes, and /assets are used only if something is needed in more than one page.

-#### In a 'header.pug' or similar file you can include <a href> to link to other pages.
+#### In a 'header.pug' or similar file you can include 'a href' to link to other pages.
 There are other ways to link to pages in advanced sections.

 ---